mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter8.md

 <img src="images/chapter8/create-function-app.png" class="img-small" />

 Enter an app name that is unique within Azure.
 Under *Resource Group*, select *Use existing* and select the resource group your created earlier.
-Choose *App Service plan/Location* for the *Hosting Plan*, and select the same storage account you created earlier.Make sure the *Pin to dashboard* is checked.
+Choose *App Service plan/Location* for the *Hosting Plan*, and select the same storage account you created earlier.
+Make sure the *Pin to dashboard* is checked.

 Click *Create* to create a new Function App.
 The function app will start it's deployment process.